-Notes : (1) This : 2011 form must be completed and returned with your application for a practising certificate.
-(2) to sus e enclose copies of all correspondence from the Law Society relating pension / exemption from the operation of the CPD Scheme and/or Programme. - (3) Both with y Parts 1 and 2 of this Statement must be completed and returned our application for the 2011 practising certificate.
-During the pred eding p ractice year ended 31 October, Part 1 - Com pliance e with CPD requirements 1.
-I was i required CPE to accumulate CPD points and I have accumulated not less than points.
-2. I was g Society granted grantin suspension from the operation of the CPD Scheme (the letter from the Law g me the suspension is attached).
-3. s granted exemption from the requirements of the CPD Scheme (the letter from the Law ety granting me the exemption is attached).
-Part 2 - Compliance with RME requirements 4.
-I was re equired to complete and completed: (a) the RME core programme for principals; (b) the RME core programme for non-principals; (c) not less than 3 hours of RME electives; or (d) not less than 6 hours of RME electives including those completed in the year immediately before the preceding RME practice year.
-5. note the e require to complete not less than 3 hours of RME electives but did not do so, and I ement to complete not less than 6 hours of RME electives before the end of the RME practice year which is not an exempted practice year.
-6. I was r lawyers to complete and completed the RME core programme for registered foreign 7. comple ted the to complete the RME core programme for registered foreign lawyers but RME core programme for non-principals instead in accordance with the ted under the Law Society Circular no. 10-527 (SD) or its repeat circulars.
+- Notes: (1) This form must be completed and returned with your application for a 2021 practising certificate. - (2) Please enclose copies of all correspondence from the Law Society relating to suspension / exemption from the operation of the CPD Scheme and/or RME Programme. - (3) Both Parts 1 and 2 of this Statement must be completed and returned with your application for the 2021 practising certificate.

+During the preceding practice year ended 31 October 2020,

+Part 1 - Compliance with CPD requirements

+- 1. I confirm that I was required to accumulate CPD points and I have accumulated not less than CPD points, out of which CPD points were obtained according to the accreditation criteria and the calculations of CPD points under the deemed accreditation system. - 2.
+I hereby apply for and I understand that I am granted an exemption under rule 8 of the CPD Rules Cap.
+159W to accumulate 15 CPD points by 31 October 2021 and I have accumulated not less than CPD points by 31 October 2020, out of which CPD points were obtained according to the accreditation criteria and the calculations of CPD points under the deemed accreditation system. - 3.
+I was granted suspension or exemption from the operation of the CPD Scheme (the letter from the Law Society granting me the suspension or exemption is attached).

+Part 2 - Compliance with RME requirements

+- 4. I was required to complete and completed: - (a) the RME core programme for principals; - (b) the RME core programme for non-principals; - (c) the RME core programme for registered foreign lawyers; - (d) not less than 3 hours of RME electives; or not less than 6 hours of RME electives as I did not complete 3 hours of RME electives in the RME practice year immediately before the preceding RME practice year which is not an exempted practice year.

+- 5. I was not required to complete the requirements to attend RME elective courses in the 2019/20 practice year by 31 October 2020 subject to the condition that I complete any outstanding RME elective requirements in the 2019/20 practice year by 31 October 2021 pursuant to a general exemption granted by the Council on 14 April 2020. - 6.
+I was not required to complete any RME requirements as a result of the exemption in rule 8 of the Legal Practitioners (Risk Management Education) Rules Cap.159Z ("Rules") because: - The total period for which the Rules applied to me consisted of less than 100 days; or - I had been out of Hong Kong / absent from work due to illness for a continuous period which constituted 75% or more of the total period for which the Rules applied to me. - 7.
+I was not required to complete any RME requirements on the basis of an exemption granted to me under rule 8A of the Rules.
+(The letter from the Law Society granting me the exemption is attached). - 8.
+The Rules were not applicable to me.